Harriethw/freepbx-raspberrypi/freepbx-pi-guide.md

    maxretry = 5
    bantime = 60
    ```
 1. Run `systemctl start fail2ban` and `fail2ban-client status` to see that your two jails were setup correctly.
+Then run `systemctl enable fail2ban`

 [I found this article quite helpful](https://hotkey404.com/asterisk-security-blocking-network-attacks-with-fail2ban/)